Post-Lie algebras of derivations and regularity structures: Abstract

 \section{Abstract}

-Given a commutative algebra $\A$, we exhibit a canonical structure of post-Lie algebra on the space $\A\otimes \Der(\A)$ where $\Der(\A)$ is the space of derivations on $\A$, in order to use the machinery given in \cite{oudom2008lie} and \cite{ebrahimi2014lie} and to define a Hopf algebra structure on the associated enveloping algebra with a natural action on $\A$.
-We apply these results to the setting of \cite{LOT}, giving a simpler and more efficient construction of their action and extending the recent work \cite{bruned2022post}.
+Given a commutative algebra $\A$, we exhibit a canonical structure of post-Lie algebra on the space $\A\otimes \Der(\A)$ where $\Der(\A)$ is the space of derivations on $\A$, in order to use the machinery given by Oudom-Guin (2008) and Ebrahimi-Fard--Lundervold--Munthe-Kaas (2015), and to define a Hopf algebra structure on the associated enveloping algebra with a natural action on $\A$.
+We apply these results to the setting of Linares-Otto-Tempelmayr (2023), giving a simpler and more efficient construction of their action and extending the recent work by Bruned-Katsetsiadis (2023).
 This approach gives an optimal setting to perform explicit computations in the associated structure group.